brandon-pereira/portfolio/src/content/projects/infiniti-q60-speedbot.md

 title: 'INFINITI: Q60 Speedbot'
 date: '2017-04-10T00:00:00.000Z'
 languages: 'NodeJS'
-description: "I built a chatbot for INFINITI USA.
-It allows you to compare their Q60's 0-60 speed against its competition.
-It ended up receiving over a thousand users within its first two days of launching."
+description: 'I built a chatbot for INFINITI USA.
+It allows you to compare their Q60''s 0-60 speed against its competition.
+It ended up receiving over a thousand users within its first two days of launching.'
 type: 'External'
 status: 'Unavailable'
-images: '[object Object],[object Object],[object Object]'
+images: [
+      {
+	"_id": "2fLYBsbwHO6sm6M0KoqIKG",
+	"title": "Example of what happens when you hit random 0-60 time.", "description": "Example of what happens when you hit random 0-60 time.", "url": "../../assets/2fLYBsbwHO6sm6M0KoqIKG.png",
+	"contentType": "image/png"
+},{
+	"_id": "2RRnzZKo3emceCsyk44euE",
+	"title": "Example of how the suggestions work.
+They are based on users input.", "description": "Example of how the suggestions work.
+They are based on users input.", "url": "../../assets/2RRnzZKo3emceCsyk44euE.png",
+	"contentType": "image/png"
+}]
 thumbnail: '[object Object]'
 link: 'https://www.messenger.com/t/INFINITIQ60SpeedBot'
 color: '#0684f9'
-primaryImage: '../../assets//2fLYBsbwHO6sm6M0KoqIKG.jpg'
+primaryImage: '../../assets/2fLYBsbwHO6sm6M0KoqIKG.jpg'
 ---

 I built a chatbot for INFINITI USA.
 It allows you to compare their Q60's 0-60 speed against its competition.
 It ended up receiving over a thousand users within its first two days of launching.